bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 `bg-secondary` and `progress-bar-striped` to the outer <samp>&lt;div&gt;</samp> for illustrative purposes of toast transparency only.

+Toast transparency can be disabled by setting the `solid` prop to `true`.

 ## On demand toasts

 Generate a dynamic toast from anywhere in your app via the `this.$bvToast` Vue instance injection, without the need to place a `<b-toast>` component in your app.

+Use the `this.$bvToast.toast()` method to generate on demand toasts.
+The method accepts two arguments:

+- `message`: the content of the toast body (either a string, or an array of `VNodes`)
+- `options`: an options object for providing a title and/or additional configuration options.

+The options argument accepts most of the props that the `<b-toast>` component accepts (with the exception of `static`, and `visible`) in <samp>camelCase</samp> name format.

 ```html
 <template>